Prepare for your first wax

 Will all hair be removed on my first visit?

-Waxing is very rarely perfect the first time due to the way hair grows and the 3 phases of hair growth.
+Waxing is very rarely perfect for your first wax due to the way hair grows and the 3 phases of hair growth.

 To be removed successfully, hair has to be growing in the first phase (anagen stage).
 It’s not until your 3rd or 4th visit that waxing will be completely effective, as by this time most of your hair will be in the same growth phase.